Meet Gemini the Twins, home to 2 bright stars

 Most people see the constellation Gemini as just two bright stars – Castor and Pollux – sometimes called the Gemini twins.
 These two stars aren’t really twins.
 Pollux is brighter and more golden in color.
 Castor is slightly fainter and white.
 But both stars are bright, and they’re noticeable for being close together on the sky’s dome.
 From time immemorial, people have thought they looked like brother stars.

 Best viewing for this constellation

-January and February present a grand time for observing the constellation Gemini because it is well up in the east at nightfall and stays out for most of the night.
-Gemini climbs highest in the sky around 10 p.m. local time in early February and 9 p.m. in late February.
+January, February and March are great for observing these stars.
+Then Gemini is well up in the east at nightfall.
+In early February, Gemini climbs highest in the sky around 10 p.m. local time.
+In late February, the constellation is highest around 9 p.m.
 That’s local time, the time on your clock, no matter where you live around the globe.

-Find Gemini from the constellation Orion.
 If you pick out any noticeable sky pattern in the February night sky, that pattern has a good chance of being the constellation Orion the Hunter.
-On these February evenings, from the Northern Hemisphere, Orion is high in the south.
+On February evenings, from the Northern Hemisphere, Orion is high in the south.

-Use the Big Dipper to find Gemini.
-This asterism – not a true constellation, but just a very clear dipper-shaped pattern of stars – is always located generally northward on the sky’s dome.
+The Big Dipper is an asterism, not a true constellation, but just a very clear dipper-shaped pattern of stars.
+The Big Dipper is always located generally northward on the sky’s dome.
 Draw an imaginary line diagonally through the bowl of the Big Dipper, from the star Megrez through the star Merak.
 You are going in the direction opposite of the Big Dipper handle.
 This line will point to Castor and Pollux.